ultralytics/yolov5/CONTRIBUTING.md

 - ✅ Verify all Continuous Integration (CI) **checks are passing**.
 - ✅ Reduce changes to the absolute **minimum** required for your bug fix or feature addition. _"It is not daily increase but daily decrease, hack away the unessential.
-The closer to the source, the less wastage there is."_  -Bruce Lee
+The closer to the source, the less wastage there is."_  — Bruce Lee

 ## Submitting a Bug Report 🐛